-Let’s face it –– that time of the month is not expected to be enjoyable, but it also shouldn’t knock you down.
-Unfortunately, uterine fibroids can cause a woman to experience extremely painful periods.
+Let’s face it – that time of the month is not expected to be enjoyable, but it also shouldn’t knock you down.
+Unfortunately, uterine fibroids can cause a woman to experience extreme menstrual cramps.
 Fibroid pain can impact numerous areas like the pelvis, abdomen, back, and legs.
 On top of that, additional fibroid symptoms such as heavy bleeding, frequent urination, and low energy levels can be uncomfortable, inconvenient, and frustrating.

-Women who have symptomatic fibroids often have to call in sick to work or skip social events because of pain and other symptoms.
-Sometimes, personal relationships and self-esteem can also be affected.
-All of this can impact a woman’s life dramatically, especially when it happens month after month and the symptoms only become worse over time.
-Sometimes, when a woman also experiences bleeding in between periods, it may feel like it’s never–ending.
+Women with symptomatic fibroids often miss work or skip social events because of pain and other symptoms.
+Personal relationships and self-esteem can also be affected.
+All of this can dramatically impact a woman’s life, especially when it happens month after month and the symptoms only worsen over time.
+Sometimes, when a woman also experiences bleeding in between periods, it may feel like it’s never-ending.

-The good news is that uterine fibroids are treatable.
-Following treatment recommendations from a fibroid specialist can help relieve you of your symptoms.
+The good news is that uterine fibroids are treatable without surgery.
+Following treatment recommendations from a fibroid specialist can help relieve your symptoms.
 This will improve your quality of life tremendously.
 If you are experiencing fibroids and period cramps, or other debilitating fibroid symptoms, here’s what we’d like you to know.

-Our first suggestion is this: If you have fibroids and severe menstrual cramps, we recommend contacting your doctor.
-In fact, this is important for any woman having debilitating pain during her period, since painful cramps can also be a sign of other conditions of the female reproductive tract.
-Some of these are more serious than fibroids and potentially fatal.
+Several conditions can cause you to experience extreme menstrual cramps.
+Our first suggestion is this: If you have severe menstrual cramps, we recommend contacting your doctor.
+This is important for any woman having debilitating pain during her period since painful cramps can also be a sign of other conditions than fibroids in the female reproductive tract.
+Some of these issues are serious and can be potentially fatal.

-To discover the best treatment option for you, be sure to discuss all of your fibroid symptoms with your doctor.
+To discover the best treatment option for extreme menstrual cramps, discuss all of your fibroid symptoms with your doctor.
 These may include: